Prosecutor: Harrington Park Man Killed Fair Lawn Mom With Hammer At Bergen Bicycle Distributor

 Acquired two decades ago by its parent company, Jamis is the oldest family-owned bicycle company in the U.S.

-It was founded in 1937 by Ron Jamis soon after he emigrated to the United States from Cyprus.
-Joannou, took over the business from her father after he died in 1981.
+It was founded in 1937 by George Joannou soon after he emigrated to the United States from Cyprus.
+His daughter later took over the business from her father, who died in 1981.

 Willem’s body was found at the facility on dead-ended Ludlow Avenue, near the Rockleigh border, Musella confirmed.